 For everybody else, SONOFF’s range of touch wall light switches are very good and come in multiple models.
 They’re designed to replace your existing switches and require a neutral wire for connection.

-The best smart light switches for every kind of smart lighting system
+The best smart light switches 2022: the list

 You can use the Philips Hue V2 Dimmer Switch in two ways: as a stand-alone remote for up to 10 Hue bulbs, switching between four different presets; or as a controller for an entire Hue system via the Hue Bridge.
 That latter option enables you to control specific lights, zones and rooms, and you can customise the buttons via the Hue app.